darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 7.1 - First pairing

-1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing)
+1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
-2. Power up 8bitdo controller in Xinput mode (Start + X or set switch to X) (Only Xinput mode supported!!)
+2. Power up 8bitdo controller in Xinput mode (Start + X or set switch to X) (Only Xinput mode supported!!).
 2. Press and hold sync button until LEDs flash.
 3. LEDs will stop pattern on controller once pairing is complete.